 3. St. John’s University School of Law

 St. John’s University School of Law has a variety of programs for prospective law school students.
-One of their most popular offerings is their summer pre law program Ronald H. Brown Law School Prep Program for College Students.
-There are actually three offerings within this umbrella including, an all male Prep Program Foundations and Summer LSAT Bootcamp.
+One of their most popular offerings is their summer pre-law program Ronald H. Brown Law School Prep Program for College Students.
+There are actually three offerings within this umbrella including, an all-male Prep Program Foundations and Summer LSAT Bootcamp.
 Because of the sponsorship from the LSAC Discover Law Program, they are able to deliver this program at no cost.
 They also have a new co-ed program for college seniors and graduates that is called LSAT Boot Camp.
-Another offering is a free LSAT program that is only a weekend long.
+Another offering is a free LSAT program for the law school admission test that is only a weekend long.
 All of the programs that are listed above are geared towards expanding diversity in the field of law.
 Though the co-ed program is not subsidized, there are many scholarship opportunities and discount possibilities, so don’t let the price tag scare you away.
-There are on campus housing opportunities, though they are limited.
+There are on-campus housing opportunities, though they are limited.